All Products

 Select Queue and set the name to oss-event-queue.

-4. Log on to the MNS console.
+4. Log on to the SMQ console.

 5. Click Queues and create a queue named oss-event-queue.
-For more information, see Create an MNS queue.
+For more information, see Create an SMQ queue.
 After the queue is created, obtain the endpoint in the Endpoint section of the Queue Details page.

 Important